LLMs quantization

 [28, -12, -101, 28, -73, 19, 56, 127]

-And multiply again by 5.4, which would give us
+And multiply by 5.4 again, which would give us

-If we compare it with the original array, we see that we have error
+If we compare it with the original array, we see that we have an error

-As the name implies, quantization occurs after training.
+As the name suggests, quantization occurs after training.
 The model is trained in FP32 and then quantized to another format.
-This method is the simplest, but can lead to errors in quantization accuracy.
+This method is the simplest, but it can lead to precision errors in quantization.

 Quantization during traininglink image 16

-During training, the forward pass is performed on the original model and on a quantized model and possible errors derived from quantization are seen in order to mitigate them.
-This process makes the training more expensive, because you have to have the original and the quantized model stored in memory, and slower, because you have to perform the forward pass on two models.
+During training, the forward pass is performed on both the original model and a quantized model to observe potential errors arising from quantization and mitigate them.
+This process makes training more expensive because you need to store both the original and quantized models in memory, and slower because you have to perform the forward pass on two models.

-Below are the links to the posts where I explain each of the methods so that this post does not become too long.
+Below I show the links to the posts where I explain each of the methods so that this post doesn't become too long

 Continue reading